mildly-intelligent/dotfiles/README.md

 Not entirely sure what a daemon is (or if I spelled it right), but the notification manager I use is SwayNC because it works fine and I really just wanted a notification manager at all. \
 ![alt text](./screenshots/swaync.png)

+### Logout/Lock menu:
+For the logout menu, I used a modified config of [this](https://github.com/justinmdickey/publicdots/) for hyprlock because the whole hypr ecosystem is pretty great.

 ## Terminal: